PromyLOPh/guix-hpc-website/posts/activity-report-2018.md

 compares existing tools to achieve software environment reproducibility: application bundles (also referred to as “containers”), CONDA, and Guix.

-We have published [11 articles on this blog](https://guix-hpc.bordeaux.inria.fr/blog) touching a range of technical topics.
+We have published [12 articles on this blog](https://guix-hpc.bordeaux.inria.fr/blog) touching a range of technical topics: running Guix without being root, on the performance of pre-built binaries, creating reproducible workflows with CWL or PiGx, and more.

 In September 2017, Inria, the MDC, and the Utrecht Bioinformatics Center [published an